 However, due to their inherent similarities we find ourselves in an “it doesn’t hurt to try” scenario.
 Let’s explain.

 Multiple models of BenQ gaming monitors have official AMD FreeSync implementation.
-That means FreeSync is guaranteed to work on those monitors, and is especially nice to have in high framerate models that go up to 144Hz or 165Hz.
+That means FreeSync is guaranteed to work on those monitors, and is especially nice to have in high framerate models that go up to 144Hz.
 Once more, when we say guaranteed to work we mean with AMD Radeon graphics cards.

 The flip side of this holds true as well.
 If you have a G-Sync monitor and an AMD graphics card, G-Sync could still function at least on that basic level we mentioned.
 The hardware and software architecture of the two technologies is so similar, most graphics cards may overlook the difference.
 On a related note, neither AMD nor NVIDIA are actively blocking each other’s proprietary technologies, so that’s good.